artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 To go back to the previous compiler, follow the next steps:

+1. Close the Project_RVfpgaViDBo_FPU_Example_NewCompiler project.
-1. Go into the Extensions tab in VSCode and uninstall the PlatformIO IDE.
+2. Go into the Extensions tab in VSCode and uninstall the PlatformIO IDE.
 Close VSCode.
-2. Open a terminal, go into the home directory, and delete directory ```.platformio``` using the following command: ```rm -rf .platformio```
+3. Open a terminal, go into the home directory, and delete directory ```.platformio``` using the following command: ```rm -rf .platformio```
-3. Open VSCode, reinstall the PlatformIO IDE extension and test a program from a previous task.
+4. Open VSCode, reinstall the PlatformIO IDE extension and test a program from a previous task.